abailly/raft-for-dummies/slides.md

 * [In Search of an Understandable Consensus Algorithm](), D.Ongaro and J.Osterhout, 2013
 * Novel algorithm designed with *understandability* in mind
 * Dozens of implementations in various language
+* Most prominent use is currently Go version for [etcd](http://github.com/coreos/etcd) distributed configuration system in [CoreOS](http://coreos.com)

 # Principles of Operation #

-* *Leader-follower* based algorithm
+* *Leader-follower* based algorithm: Leader is the single entry point for all operations on the cluster
-* Each instance is a  [Replicated state machine](https://dl.acm.org/citation.cfm?id=866204) whose states is uniquely determined by a linear *persistent log*
+* Each instance is a  [Replicated state machine](https://dl.acm.org/citation.cfm?id=866204) whose state is uniquely determined by a linear *persistent log*
-* Leader election proceeds in *monotonically increasing terms* when timeout fires
 * Leader orchestrates *safe log replication* to its *followers*

-# Non-Core Features #

-* Supports cluster membership changes w/o service interruption
+* *(non-core)* Supports cluster membership changes w/o service interruption
-* Log compaction for efficient operations
+* *(non-core)* Log compaction for efficient operations

+# Leader Election

+* A replica starts election of a new *term*  as a *candidate* after leader times-out
+* Replicas vote for the candidate whose *log* is at least as up-to-date as theirs
+* Candidate receiving majority of votes from other replicas becomes *leader*
+* Leader starts sending *heartbeat*  messages to all followers

+# Log Replication

+* Leader receives arbitrary *log entries*  from client to update underlying *state machine*
+* It sends messages to followers to ensure they replicate its own log
+* Entries are applied only when they are *committed* which happens when a majority of replicas has the new entry in their logs
+* Monotonicity of *term* indices ensures safety of committed entries when leader crashes or *split brain*  happens

 # Java Implementation: Barge #